 Hard to find but totally worth the effort, the view from this seemingly residential looking hill is the ‘classic’ Bora Bora image.
 From up above, you’ll see speedboats heading to and from the luxury resorts, and the gorgeous Bora Bora lagoon glowing in the backdrop of Mount Otemanu.

 4. Doing The Whole Luxury Villa Thing

 Let’s face it, the one thing Bora Bora is truly famous is over the top luxury.
-The island is synonymous with the outrageously expensive overwater bungalow, perfect (depends who you ask) for a honeymooning couple or a Hollywood star.
-Frontrunners come and go but currently the luxury leaders are the St Regis and Four Seasons resorts.
+The island is synonymous with the outrageously expensive overwater bungalow, perfect (depends on who you ask) for a honeymooning couple or a Hollywood star.
+Frontrunners come and go but currently, the luxury leaders are the St Regis and Four Seasons resorts.
 If you’re opting out on the luxury resort scene, you can still buy a day pass or take the boat over for a romantic dinner.

 3. Grabbing A Window Seat On The Flight

 While this is true on any domestic Air Tahiti flight to the islands of French Polynesia, if you manage to grab a window seat on the ‘right’ side of the plane and the weather is just right – you’ll be treated to one of those views of Bora Bora that probably led you to come here in the first place.

 One of the best beaches in French Polynesia is actually found right here, on the main island.
 Matira Beach is a perfectly long stretch of golden sand, sandwiched between the radiating lagoon and a row of palm trees.
 Parts of it are completely tourist free so just wander around and find your very own paradise for the day!

 1. Spending The Day Exploring The Lagoon